WKHAllen/2048/README.md

 $ npm start
 ```

 It can, however, be used without electron (i.e. in a standard webpage).
-All necessary items for use in a webpage are in /src/static
+All necessary items for use in a webpage are in `/src/static`.
+For a demo of this, see [my website](https://wkhallen.com/2048/).